 Open your hand.

-Use air tap, along with gaze, to select apps and other holograms.
+Use air tap, along with gaze, to select apps and other holograms and any gaze/dwell buttons.
 To do an air tap:

 Gaze at a hologram.